 2. Time until Maximum Blood Concentration

 The liposomal group had a Tmax of 360 minutes while the Tmax in the standard group was 60 minutes.
-Since the uptake mechanisms of the two groups are different, the time they take are also specifically different.
+Since the uptake mechanisms of the two groups are different, the time they take to reach the bloodstream are also different.
+This also suggests that the release of vitamin C into the bloodstream is sustained and slow thanks to liposomal encapsulation.
+It is probable therefore, that the supplement’s effect could last longer.
+This could reduce the need for multiple dosing.

 3. How did the Groups Compare?

-- First we looked at the baseline measurements, before the supplement was taken.
+- First we looked at the baseline plasma ascorbic acid measurements i.e. before the supplement was taken.
 These values were not statistically different, which is good!
 This means that each group started at a level playing field.

-- Next we looked at the one-hour mark.
-The amount of vitamin C in the blood increased for both, but were not statistically different from one another.
-This just means that absorption at this point was slow for both.
+- Next we looked at the one hour mark.
+The amount of vitamin C in the blood increased for both groups, but were not statistically different from one another.
+This means that absorption at this point was not different for either group.

 What Does this Mean?

-Our study suggests that the amount absorbed from a single dose of our liposomal vitamin C product is higher and thus the liposomal formulation is more bioavailable than a standard supplement at the same dose.
+Our study suggests that the amount absorbed from a single dose of our liposomal vitamin C product is higher than a comparative non-liposomal product.
+This means that the liposomal formulation is more bioavailable than the standard supplement at the same dose.

-This could basically mean that vitamin C and likely also other supplements that were limited by their poor absorption in the past can become powerful yet easy tools for combating deficiencies and promoting health in the future.
-Thanks to liposomal technology.
+This could basically mean that food supplements like vitamin C that were limited by their poor absorption in the past, can now become powerful tools.
+Thanks to liposomal technology, deficiencies can be combated and good health can be promoted in the future.

-The bioavailability of liposomes should also be studied in larger and more diverse groups.
-Also, our results suggest that vitamin C levels could increase even more after six hours.
-Studies should measure vitamin C for longer periods of time and in more frequent intervals to see more of the story.
-Finally, increasing the dose of vitamin C could show just how much vitamin C liposomes can deliver to our bodies.
+At PlantaCorp, we believe that there is always scope for improvement.
+The results of this bioavailability study can be improved by conducting the study in larger and more diverse groups.
+Also, since our results suggest that liposomal vitamin C levels could increase even more after six hours, we wish to measure vitamin C for longer periods of time and in more frequent intervals.
+Finally, we would like to see how liposomal vitamin C compares to a non-liposomal high-dose supplement to show just how much vitamin C liposomes can deliver to our bodies.